The Education University of Hong Kong

 Programme Duration & Structure

 The EdD programme comprises 72 credit points (cps) which normally takes 3 years of full-time and 4 years of part-time studies to complete.
-Students are required to attend face-to-face classes on Saturdays, weekday evenings and occasionally during long holidays at approved venues including but not limited to Tai Po Campus, Tseung Kwan O Study Centre, North Point Study Centre and/or Kowloon Tong Satellite Study Centre, etc. Depending on enrollment numbers, courses may be delivered in directed study mode.
+Students are required to attend face-to-face classes on weekday evenings, weekends, and/or during long holidays.
+Classes in the same or different semester(s) may be scheduled at the Tai Po Campus / Tseung Kwan O Study Centre / North Point Study Centre / Kowloon Tong Satellite Study Centre and/or other locations as decided by the University.
+Depending on enrollment numbers, courses may be delivered in directed study mode.
 Different modes of delivery, teaching and learning activities as well as assessment methods could be adopted as deemed appropriate.

 Normative Length of Programme Maximum Period of Study